FredHutch/wiki-code-templates/DataAnalysis-Python-Template/README.md

 #### License

+All shared code and anlaysis needs to be released under a license.
 The default template license is the MIT license, as it comes with very limited restrictions and is considered a good choice for open research and code sharing.
 For more information on the MIT license, see the [full text](https://opensource.org/licenses/MIT).

-To set a different license for your project, you will need to delete the MIT license and [replace it](https://help.github.com/en/articles/adding-a-license-to-a-repository) before releasing your code.
-You should also make sure to update the license option in the `setup.py` file.
+To set a different license for your project, you will need to delete the MIT license and [replace it](https://help.github.com/en/articles/adding-a-license-to-a-repository) before publicly releasing your project.

-#### Setup.py

-The `setup.py` file is required for creating a package from your code.
-The current contents is sufficient to run, as long as you update the values of the options.

 #### Data Storage ([+data/](data/))